Vansitha/Vansitha/README.md

 ### About Me

 - Software Engineering Student 💻.
-- I'm currently focusing on applying my knowledge into practice ⚙.
+- Currently focussed on applying my knowledge into practice ⚙.
 - Learning to develop **clean**, **reusable**, and **extendable** software 🔁.

 ### Technologies I work with